Cos'è

 In Italy the LEI code can be requested quickly and easily through the InfoCamere LEI portal.

-The activation request is; consisting of a few steps and takes place completely online.
+The activation request consists of a few steps and takes place completely online:

-It is sufficient to register on the portal www.lei-italy.infocamere.it and then access your own Reserved Area using credentials or digital identity tools such as the CNS (the National Service Card) or the SPID (Public System for Digital Identity), which can be easily obtained by contacting, for example, your own Chamber of Commerce.
-At that point, you are guided through an online procedure which involves three phases:
+• registration on the portal www.lei-italy.infocamere.it and then access your own Reserved Area using credentials or digital identity tools such as the CNS (the National Service Card) or the SPID (Public System for Digital Identity), which can be easily obtained by contacting, for example, your own Chamber of Commerce

 • compilation of the request